Kousoku Sentai Turboranger

-During its initial run, Turboranger was the 11th Super Sentai and billed as the 10th anniversary title of the Super Sentai series (as Battle Fever J was designated as the first Super Sentai series during 1988 to 1994 after the exclusion of Himitsu Sentai Gorenger and J.A.K.Q.
+During its initial run, Turboranger was the 11th Super Sentai and billed as the tenth anniversary title of the Super Sentai series (as Battle Fever J was designated as the first Super Sentai series during 1988 to 1994 after the exclusion of Himitsu Sentai Gorenger and J.A.K.Q.
 Dengekitai due to rights issues with Shotaro Ishinomori).
 However, in 1995, Gorenger and J.A.K.Q. was included into the Super Sentai series once more, thus making Turboranger the 13th in the franchise.

 Plot

-20,000 years ago, the Fairy race assisted humans in a battle against the Bouma Tribe and the successful sealing of them.
-Due to modern day pollution and man's destruction of nature, the power of the Fairy magic has weakened, allowing the seal to be broken and thus the Tribe's escape.
-With the help of Dr. Dazai; Seelon, the last of the fairies summons five high school seniors.
+20,000 years ago, the Fairy race assisted humans in a battle against the Hundred Bohma Tribes, successfully sealing them.
+However, due to modern-day pollution and man's destruction of nature, the power of the Fairy magic has weakened, allowing the seal to be broken and thus the Tribe's escape.
+With the help of Dr. Dazai; Seelon, the last of the fairies, summons five high school seniors.
 As children, they were showered with the "flames of spirit" of the fallen fairies in a forest and can now hear Seelon's voice.
-Donning powered suits, the product of a collaboration between Seelon's magic and Dr. Dazai's science, the five become the Turborangers, juggling days of fighting with their regular school lives, in order to defeat the Bouma Tribe.
+Donning powered suits, the product of a collaboration between Seelon's magic and Dr. Dazai's science, the five become the Turborangers, juggling days of fighting with their regular school lives, in order to defeat the Bohma Tribe.

 Characters

 Turborangers

-The five rangers are all high school students of Musashino Academy.
+The eponymous Turborangers are all high school students of Musashino Academy.